fralau/mini-jtbl/README.md

 with the JTable schema.

 ## Documentation
+mini-jtbl has its own [documentation page](http://www.settlenext.com/jtbl/mini-jtbl/), which is part of the documentation on the JTable format.

-All comman-line utilities provide a help, accessible with the options `-h` or `--help`.
+All command-line utilities provide a help, accessible with the options `-h` or `--help`.

-The  mini-jtbl has its own documentation page.

-It part of the documentation on the JTable format.

 ## Limitations
 The purpose of **mini-jtbl** is not to become a production tool.